garylau1/Data-analysis-and-Cleaning/README.md

 # Data-analysis-and-Cleaning
-This is my models with data analysis and machine learning
+This includes my models with data analysis and machine learning